mo-shab/printf/README.md

-This Is reposotory for Printf Project in ALX Africa
+This Is reposotory for _printf Project in ALX Africa